Computable Centering Methods for Spiraling Algorithms and their Duals, with Motivations from the theory of Lyapunov Functions: Spiraling, and subdifferentials of Lyapunov functions

 In other words, the CRM updates for the chosen point $x$ in both cases may be characterized as gradient descent applied to Benoist's Lyapunov function with the special step sizes determined by \eqref{Benoistprototype1} and \eqref{Benoistprototype2} for the two operators $T_{A,B}$ and $T_{B,A}$ respectively.

-The next theorem shows that a weaker version of this holds in higher dimensional Euclidean spaces for a broader class of problems covered by the framework of Dao and Tam.
+In Theorem~\ref{thm:gradientdescent}, we show that a weaker version of this holds in higher dimensional Euclidean spaces for a broader class of problems covered by the framework of Dao and Tam.
 Specifically, we show that, under mild conditions, the \emph{perpendicular bisector} of any given side of the triangle $(x,R_Ax,R_BR_Ax)$ or the triangle $(x,R_Bx,R_AR_Bx)$ with midpoint $p$ contains $p+\R p^*:=\{p+\mu p^*\;|\; \mu \in \R\}$ for some $p^* \in \partial V(p)$.